jamesccupps/jamesccupps.github.io/PROTOCOL.md

 Start at cursor `0x0000` for the first request; the response carries a continuation cursor for subsequent requests.
 Iterate until cursor returns to `0x0000` or to a defined end-of-data sentinel (`0xFFFF` in some firmware).

+### 12.12.1 Cursor Advancement and Compound-Name Entries

+When a panel returns a compound-name entry (§12.13 SHAPE C — two name TLVs at the top), a single-name cursor cannot advance past it: the panel returns the same compound record indefinitely.
+The walker must mutate the cursor to force advancement.

+**Cursor-mutation order — least- to most-disruptive.** A naïve byte-increment (`VAR1` → `VAR2`) is too aggressive — it skips adjacent entries with the same prefix (`VAR10.STPT`, `VAR10.TEMP`, `VAR1T`).
+The correct ordered strategy:

+1. **Append `\x01`** — the smallest string strictly greater than the current cursor.
+Returns the very next adjacent entry.
+This is the safe first try and handles most compound-name stalls.
+2. **Append a single character in ascending order**: `' '` (0x20), `'0'` (0x30), `'A'` (0x41), `'a'` (0x61), `'~'` (0x7E).
+Covers longer-prefix entries that `\x01` doesn't catch.
+3. **Byte-increment the last character of the cursor.** Skips all same-prefix entries.
+Use only as last resort when the above strategies fail.

+A walker advances by trying each strategy in order, accepting the response from the first strategy that returns a different entry than the stalled cursor's response.

+### 12.12.2 TLV Framing Trap in Cursor Requests

+The inner TLV format in `0x0981` (and `0x0985`, `0x0986`) cursor requests is `[tag: 1 byte = 0x01][length: u16 BE][value]` — **3 bytes of header** before each string value.
+An easy bug when writing the framer is to treat the header as `[\x01\x00][u16 length][value]`, which silently adds an extra zero byte of header and shifts every downstream length by one.
+This will parse fine in isolation because TLVs are length-delimited, but it corrupts fixed-position trailers.

+**Symptom**: the panel returns the first matching entry and refuses to advance the cursor on continuation calls.
+The malformed framing causes the panel to interpret the cursor as a different value than the client intended.

 ### 12.13 EnumeratePoints `0x0981` — Three Response Shapes

 The `0x0981` response carries a list of point entries. **Three distinct response shapes** are observed across firmware revisions: